 Forensic accountants must be suspicious number detectives.
 They must know legal issues and have the ability to apply their accounting knowledge to the courtroom.
 They must have a wide range of knowledge and talents to cover all aspects of an investigation.
 They may be asked to help with depositions, write reports, testify in court, assist in criminal and civil investigations, and conduct fraud investigations.
 Unlike fraud auditing which tries to anticipate a fraudulent situation, forensic accounting occurs after the fact when a company suspects theft, embezzlement, or fraud has already occurred.

-Possible Careers and Duties
+What are Possible Careers and Duties?

 There are five main areas where forensic accountants are employed: accounting firms, corporate security and risk management firms, law firms, financial consulting firms, and law enforcement.
 Here's a look at each area and the typical duties of their forensic accountants: